observatory group pyramid giovanni a. frassetto

 The southern end zone of the Ball Court continues on as Sacbe 3, the main North/South Axis at the site.
 A distance of about 336 feet/102 meters south along Sacbe 3 leads to several structures of note.

 The east side of Sacbe 3 has a group of three excavated structures that may have been formed around a small plaza, and is here named the Observatory Group.
 A pyramidal structure rises up four tiers and exhibits a south facing stairway.
 The base of this structure measures about 80 feet/24.5 meters square.
-A circular structure of three tiers lies just to the west of the pyramid, and has a diameter of about 68 feet/21 meters.
+A circular structure of three tiers lies just to the east of the pyramid, and has a diameter of about 68 feet/21 meters.

 Excavations into the structure have revealed an earlier single-chamber square temple.
 A stairway extends out to the southwest.
 This has been named an observatory, though it may have had a different function perhaps related to the Wind God, Bolon Tzacab.
 The last structure of the group is a square platform with a secondary structure in its center, and measures about 33 feet/10 meters square at the base.